silently/wsmock/README.md

 	"github.com/gorilla/websocket"
 )

 func serveWs(w http.ResponseWriter, r *http.Request) {  // HTTP handler
     conn, err := upgrader.Upgrade(w, r, nil)            // creates a Gorilla websocket.Conn
     if err != nil {
         log.Println(err)
     }
-    runPeer(conn) // WebSocket handler, the target of a wsmock test }
+    runWs(conn)                                         // WebSocket handler -> target of the test
+}
 ```

-The package wsmock provides utilities to:

-- mock `websocket.Conn`, and give the mock an extra `Send` method to send messages to `runPeer` (or whatever implementation interacts with the connection), like you would in JS with `ws.send(...)`
-- set assertions defining the server handler expected behaviour through its responses, mirroring what would happen in JS with `ws.onmessage(...)`
-- give assertions a timeout (that will only be waited if their outcome can't be decided sooner)
-- have several mocked connections interacting (through the server handler/s) in the same test

 ## Status

 wsmock is in an early stage of development, API may change.

-Currently, only Gorilla websocket mocks are provided (more could be added) and they only provide the following implementations: `ReadJSON`, `WriteJSON`, `Close` (more to be added).
+Currently, only Gorilla WebSocket mocks are provided (more WebSocket implementation mocks could be added) with a focus on reading from and writing to the Conn:

+- that's why we provide mock implementations for the methods: `Close`, `ReadJSON`, `ReadMessage`, `NextReader`, `NextWriter`, `WriteJSON`, `WriteMessage`
+- but other methods (like  `CloseHandler`, `EnableWriteCompression`...) from Gorilla `websocket.Conn` are blank/noop

+*(wsmock itself has a good test coverage, but does not reach 100% because of these blank/noop implementations, which will only be tested when properly implemented)*

 ## Installation